 The word-for-word written record of Assembly and committee proceedings.

-Her Majesty’s Loyal Opposition (see: opposition)
+His Majesty’s Loyal Opposition (see: opposition)

 There are government and opposition house leaders.
 The house leaders arrange the Legislative Assembly’s daily business.
 For example, the Government House Leader determines the order of business under Government Orders.